filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag should normally be disabled unless there is a need to access LDAP servers using cURL.

 ### metalink
-Pass the `--with-metalink` option to the configure script.
+Pass the `--with-libmetalink` option to the configure script.
 Enable a Metalink support - an extensible metadata format for downloading files that provides file verification, data corruption recovery and alternate download sources.

 It is safe to disable this flag unless there is a need to download files using Metalinks via cURL.